johnridesabike/bikewalklife/posts/2022/10/coffeeneuring-challenge-returns-in-2022-for-its-twelfth-year.md

 external_link: https://chasingmailboxes.com/2022/09/24/coffeeneuring-challenge-year-12/

 ---
 Fall is here, which means Coffeeneuring weather.
 Coffeeneuring is the annual challenge where we ride our bikes and drink hot, autumnal beverages.
-Although we call it a challenge, this is a laid-back event that anyone who rides a bike should be able to join.
+Although we call it a challenge, this is a laid-back event that anyone who rides a bike can join.

 [The full rules are posted on the Chasing Mailboxes website](https://chasingmailboxes.com/2022/09/24/coffeeneuring-challenge-year-12/), but here's the short version: